 Medical leaves must be approved by the student’s academic unit and reflected in the Student Information System (SIS).
 The time point in the semester when a student elects to take a medical leave with insurance is not considered when determining eligibility and that semester shall count toward the two term maximum.

-Upon notification from the academic unit of a student medical leave the Student Health Insurance Office will contact the student via their Columbia University e-mail address to determine if they wish to remain enrolled in the student health insurance plan.
+Upon written notification from the academic unit of a student medical leave the Student Health Insurance Office will contact the student via their Columbia University e-mail address to determine if they wish to remain enrolled in the student health insurance plan.
 Students who do not reply within 14 days will be automatically terminated from the plan, effective at the end of the month in which the Student Health Insurance Office is notified or at the conclusion of the semester, whichever comes first.

 Withdrawal or Dismissal from the University